"An autobiography is like a book. I'm not reading a book about some [cool] guy," you say to yourself.

 I'm writing this "autobiography", of sorts, because I want more people on the Internet to have an idea of who I am, not just what I do.
 Before I dive in, I'm the sort of person who doesn't like talking about himself, so this may be difficult.
 When I wrote my LinkedIn profile and the About Jacob section of this blog, it was for humorous effect more than anything.
 Still, everything there is true, I just didn't give much detail about my life.

 In this paragraph, I planned to write my definition of life, but it's not really coming to mind right now so I'll move to the next order of business: love.
 I've made it a primary goal in my life to love people, no matter who they are.
 This desire comes from knowing how terrible it feels to not be loved by someone (more on this later).
-However, fueled by God's love for me, I am determined to make every interaction in my day unique.
-If you're interested in chatting and you walk into my coffee shop, or likely someone else's, be prepared for mutual interest.
-I have a wide library of topics in my mind and I'm sure I'll catch your train of thought somewhere along the tracks.
+If you're interested in chatting and you walk into my coffee shop, or likely someone else's, be prepared for engaging discussions of Alan Watts.

-Speaking of interesting conversations, that's my next interesting quality.
+Speaking of interesting conversations, that's my favorite pasttime.
 I absolutely love having intellectual conversations with anyone.
-Walking through downtown Santa Barbara and chatting up the traveling poet or "another homeless person" brings joy to my heart.
-They have a lot of perspective to give, and I never want to feel like I'm beyond them, or as if there's some sort of social hierarchy.
+Walking through downtown Santa Barbara in college and chatting up the traveling poet or "another homeless person" brought joy to my heart.
+And the two years following college, I spent months in 18 countries doing the same thing.
+Random humans have a lot of perspective to give, and I never want to feel like I'm beyond them, or as if there's some sort of social hierarchy.
 (Apparently there is, but I don't really care.)

 So far this is a bit scattered, methinks.
 Aside from loving people and making them feel valued, I treasure the following things: Honoring leaders, whether I'm getting paid or simply helping out; always being honest with someone about how I feel; listening to music that's only 256 Kbps or higher quality; and living the life God gave me (i.e. being myself and saying "id est" in casual conversation).
 That last one is very difficult, I must admit.
 When I feel like I've triumphed over it, I find another area that I'm struggling.